Self-care: Factors influencing self-care

 Self-care practices are shaped by what are seen as the proper lifestyle choices of local communities.
 Social determinants of health play an important role in self-care practices.
 Internal personal factors such as motivation, emotions, and cognitive abilities also influence self-care maintenance behaviors.
 Motivation is often the driving force behind performing self-care maintenance behaviors.
 Goal setting is a practice associated with motivated self care.
 A person with depression is more likely to have a poor dietary intake low in fruits and vegetables, reduced physical activity, and poor medication adherence.
 An individual with impaired cognitive or functional abilities (e.g., memory impairment) also has a diminished capacity to perform self-care maintenance behaviors such as medication adherence which relies on memory to maintain a schedule.

 Self-care is influenced by an individual's attitude and belief in his or her self-efficacy or confidence in performing tasks and overcoming barriers.
 Cultural beliefs and values may also influence self-care.
 Cultures that promote a hard-working lifestyle may view self-care in contradictory ways Personal values have been shown to have an effect on self-care in Type 2 Diabetes Mellitus.

 Social support systems can influence how an individual performs self-care maintenance.
 Social support systems include family, friends, and other community or religious support groups.
 These support systems provide opportunities for self-care discussions and decisions.
 Shared care can reduce stress on individuals with chronic illness.

-There are numerous self-care requisites applicable to all individuals of all ages for the maintenance of health and wellbeing.
+There are numerous self-care requisites applicable to all individuals of all ages for the maintenance of health and well-being.
 The balance between solitude or rest, and activities such as social interactions is a key tenet of self-care practices.
 The prevention and avoidance of human hazards and participation in social groups are also requisites.
 The autonomous performance of self-care behaviors is thought to aid elderly patients.
 Perceived autonomy, self-efficacy and adequate illness representation are additional elements of self-care, which are said to aid people with chronic conditions.